Coronavirus – Updated advice for residents

 Our Homeownership team is on hand to support you and answer any queries you may have.
-You can contact the team on T: 01253 477900 (select option 4 then hold to speak to an officer during normal office hours.
+You can contact the team on T: 01253 477900, select option 4, then hold to speak to an officer during normal office hours.
 If you call out of hours or our phone lines are busy, you can leave a message including a contact number if you want us to return your call.
 You can also contact us by emailing: email@example.com.

-Please note, when using the communal gardens please take care to adhere to the guidance on social distancing from Public Health England here
+Please note, when using the communal gardens please take care to adhere to the guidance on social distancing from gov.uk here

 More Positive Together

 If you are struggling to gain employment or worried that you may be at risk of being unemployed and would like some help to get back into work, you can contact the team by phone on 01253 477920 or email email@example.com